Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

 For this example we use the :ref:`Python bindings <api_bindings_python>`.
-The script (`download <https://raw.githubusercontent.com/Tinkerforge/server-room-monitoring/master/nagios_icinga/check_tf_temp.py>`__) is based on a `Wiki project <https://www.tinkerunity.org/wiki/index.php/EN/Projects/IT_Infrastructure_Monitoring_-_Nagios_Plugin>`__ and uses the a Temperature or PTC Bricklet to measure the temperature and to warn if high temperatures are detected.
+The script (`download <https://raw.githubusercontent.com/Tinkerforge/server-room-monitoring/master/nagios_icinga/check_tf_temp.py>`__) uses the a Temperature or PTC Bricklet to measure the temperature and to warn if high temperatures are detected.

 The small script, called ``check_tf_temp.py``, uses the following interface: